beesness/game/README.md

 ### 3. Replant the garden!

 At the end of the round, **replant one flower per player**.
-Then **roll the die** and replant as many flowers as the die says.
+Then **roll the die** and replant as many flowers as the die says. :game_die:

 > For example: if there are 4 players, add 4 flowers to the *garden*.
 Then roll the die: it's a 2, so you add another 2 flowers.

 #### If flowers are running out...

+Remember, **if the garden runs out of flowers, everybody loses.**

 All together, you can decide to **give back** one or more of your bee cards in order to replenish the garden.

 Each *worker* and *drone* bee can get you 1 flower.
 The *queen* is worth 2 flowers.

 You don't all have to give back the same number or type of cards.
 For example, one player may decide to give back 1 bee, and another player 3 bees.
 Discuss and try to reach a consensus.
-Remember, **if the garden runs out of flowers, everybody loses.**

 #### End of the month